First Name *

 4. I give my credit collection staff a rating of 8 out of 10 or better.

-5. In terms of what we deliver to our customers, we are technically the best.
+5. In terms of what we deliver to our patients, we are technically the best.

 6. I regularly check on the quality of my product/service.